PurdueCAM2Project/HELPSweb/source/join.rst

 Will the sorting algorithms be different for these two scenarios?
 Why?
 How?

-Describe the most important difference between a linked list and a binary tree.
+- Describe the most important difference between a linked list and a binary tree.
 Why is this the most important?

-What are the differences between a list and an associate array?
-When
-do you use one or the other?
+- What are the differences between a list and an associate array?
+When do you use one or the other?

-How do you implement an associative array?
+- How do you implement an associative array?

-Two binary tree have the same shape if they have the same numbers of nodes on the left and the right sides at each level.
+- Two binary tree have the same shape if they have the same numbers of nodes on the left and the right sides at each level.
 For `n` distinct numbers, there are `n!` different permutations.
 If these numbers form binary search trees, how many different shapes will there be?
 Is that `n!`?

-How do you store a very large matrix whose most elements are zero?
+- How do you store a very large matrix whose most elements are zero?
   What matrix operations are easy in this data structure?
   What operations are difficult?
 Why?

 Programming (independent of language)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-What is stack memory?
+- What is stack memory?
 How is it used?

-What is heap memory?
+- What is heap memory?
 How is it used?

-When do you use recursion?
+- When do you use recursion?
 You can describe general principles or
   examples.
-When is recursion better than `for` (or `while`) for solving
+When is recursion better than `for` (or `while`) for
-problems?
-Hint: the Fibonacci sequence, `f(n) = f(n-1) + f(n-2)`, is
+  solving problems?
+Hint: the Fibonacci sequence, `f(n) = f(n-1) +
-not a good example of recursion.
-Please read Section 13.6 in
+  f(n-2)`, is not a good example of recursion.
+Please read Section
-“Intermediate C Programming”.
+  13.6 in “Intermediate C Programming��.

-What is memory leak?
+- What is memory leak?
 Why is it a problem?

-What is call by value?
+- What is call by value?
 What is call by reference?

-What is unit test?
+- What is unit test?
 What is integration test?

-What version control tool do you use?
+- What version control tool do you use?
 What is the purpose of version
   control?

-Explain how you debug programs.
+- Explain how you debug programs.

 C Programming
 ~~~~~~~~~~~~~

+- What is wrong with this two lines?
+What problems does this cause?

 .. code-block:: c

    int  * iptr;  /* what is the size of iptr? */